thuinanutshell/comprehensive-auth/README.md

-# How to Build a Comprehensive Authentication Feature
+# How to Build a Comprehensive Authentication Feature Using Different Methods

 I realized how much I used to struggle in developing the authentication feature for my applications.
 Such a simple feature caused a lot of headaches, and I am not ashamed to admit that.
 Because authentication is so integral in many applications.
 I am curious about how I could create one similar to that.
-A comprehensive authentication feature will need to have these functionalities:
+A comprehensive authentication feature will need to have the following functionalities.

+# Features
 ## Sign Up
 ### Standard Registration
 - Use first/last names, username, email, and password